nekohamja/braillify/README.md

 # braillify
-Braillify: Optical Braille Symbols Recognizer + Text to Speech using YOLOv5 and YOLOv8 algorithm
+Braillify: Grade 1 Braille Symbols Recognizer + Text to Speech using YOLOv5 and YOLOv8 algorithm

 ---WORK IN PROGRESS---